Can You Bring Bluetooth Speakers on a Plane? (2025 Guide)

 • The speaker’s battery must be under 100 watt-hours (Wh) to avoid airline restrictions.

-• You can’t use Bluetooth speakers during takeoff or landing—and probably shouldn’t during the flight.
+• You can’t use Bluetooth speakers during takeoff or landing—and in most cases, not during the flight.

-• Always check your airline’s battery rules before flying.
+• Always check your airline’s specific battery policies before flying.

 We’re an Affiliate